NickSpringall/workbook/workbook.md

 console.log(typeof(someString + someNumber + someBool)) // => string
 ```

-The number data type represent whole number ints as well as float point numbers.
+The number data type represents whole number integers as well as float point numbers.
 The plus symbol acts as a mathematical operator rather than a joining operator.
 Numbers can be a maximum of 15 digits long.
 For larger numbers, the bigint type must be used.
 Any variable that contains only a numeric value will be coerced into the number type by JavaScript.

 ```js
 let someNum = 42